 (3) IPAs are encouraged to deliver completed audit reports before the due date.
 All reports, except for reports prepared by the OSA, shall be addressed to the state auditor, the agency executive and governing body (if applicable).
 Reports prepared by the OSA shall be addressed to the agency executive and governing body (if applicable).
 The OSA shall review all audit reports submitted by the report due date before reviewing reports that are submitted after the report due date.
 Once the review of the report is completed pursuant to Subsection A of 2.2.2.13 NMAC, and any OSA comments have been addressed by the IPA, the OSA shall indicate to the IPA that the report is ready to print.
-After the OSA issues the "ok to print" communication for the audit report, the OSA shall authorize the IPA to submit the corrected report labeled "final", in PDF format, and an electronic Excel version of the summary of findings report and any other required electronic schedule (electronic schedules may not apply to engagement costs for investing agencies, if applicable, and an electronic excel version of the schedule of asset management costs for investing agencies, if applicable (all available at www.saonm.org).
+After the OSA issues the "ok to print" communication for the audit report, the OSA shall authorize the IPA to submit the corrected report with the following items to the OSA within five business days; an electronic searchable version of the audit report labeled "final", in PDF format, and an electronic Excel version of the summary of findings report and any other required electronic schedule (electronic excel version of the schedule of asset management costs for investing agencies, if applicable, and an electronic excel version of the schedule of asset management costs for investing agencies, if applicable (all available at www.saonm.org).
 The OSA shall not release the report until the searchable electronic PDF version of the report and all required electronic Excel schedules are received by the OSA.
 The electronic file containing the final audit report shall: